Air Canada Flight 624: Investigation

 The accident was investigated by the Transportation Safety Board of Canada.
-Three Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) investigators from France and two technical advisers from Airbus travelled to Canada to participate in the investigation.
+Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) investigators from France and two technical advisers from Airbus travelled to Canada to participate in the investigation.
 As a result of the accident, Air Canada revised its incorrect Airbus A320-200 Standard Operating Procedure.

-The final report was released in May 2017, and showed no mechanical faults contributing to the accident.
-Instead pilot error was mainly to blame, as the crew followed relevant Air Canada flying procedures that contradicted Airbus and pilot training guidelines.
+The final report was released in May 2017, and showed no mechanical faults contributing to the accident, but identified multiple contributing factors for the accident.
 Investigators determined that the airline's standard operating procedure in regard to the selected landing mode (Flight Path Angle Guidance) was over-reliant on the Airbus' automation and led to excessive loss of altitude.
 Per the SOP, the crew need not have monitored the aircraft's altitude or relation to the runway to make any subsequent adjustments to the flight path angle after the final approach fix.
 Subsequently, the captain and first officer failed to notice or respond to the fact that the aircraft autopilot selected a steep vertical angle flight path, causing a drop below the minimum safe altitude.
 Furthermore, limited visibility hampered the crew's ability to accurately perceive their surroundings.

 Litigation

 A class action lawsuit was introduced against Air Canada, the Halifax Airport, NAV Canada, Transport Canada, Airbus and the aircraft's pilots which alleges that negligence on the part of the defendants caused the crash, inflicting physical and psychological harm onto the passengers.
+As of November 2022, the lawsuit was still ongoing.
+A trial date of 2026 was announced in May 2024.
 Other separate lawsuits are being assessed by medical professionals, with settlements based on the relative severity of each client's injuries.

 On 30 March 2017, Air Canada filed a lawsuit against Airbus, alleging that the manufacturer "failed to identify shortcomings of the Airbus A320", which included uncommanded descent below the pre-programmed glide path.